 “In nature, everything is in a state of process and then eventually a state of decay or death,” says Tony Burris, an acupuncturist in Boise, Idaho, who incorporates wabi-sabi concepts into his practice.
 “And we’re not excluded from that process.
 The process is the actual ‘there.’”

-For me, respecting the process has meant accepting my relationship to the headstand pose during yoga class.
-I’ve been practicing for years, but because of an old neck injury that created nerve pain in my arms and hands, I don’t attempt headstand.
+For me, respecting the process has meant accepting my relationship to the yoga headstand pose.
+I’ve been practicing for years, but because of an old neck injury that created nerve pain in my arms and hands, I don’t attempt the pose.
 It feels too risky.
 Still, even though I have valid reasons for avoiding it, I used to dread the headstand portion of classes and would find ways to fake my way through it.
 I’d either assume child’s pose or pretend I was trying to jump up, because I was simply unwilling to accept what my body was telling me.